-Pupil use of the Internet is limited to educational purposes, except for those specific conditions set out in the Guidelines for Computer Use.

-- Use of file-sharing sites (with the exception of Google Drive and Microsoft 365), music or video download sites and non-educational video sites is not permitted at any time. - At all times, Internet use must remain within the boundaries of commonly accepted respectability, and not be contrary to the ethos or interests of the College. - Users must not use the Internet to access or send illegal or offensive content. - Users must not attempt to bypass or disable the content filtering or activity monitoring systems which the College has in place. - Use of the Internet is carried out with the understanding that the College may monitor activity, including the sites visited, files accessed and any information which is transmitted via the Internet.
+- 5.1.
+Acceptable Use Agreements - 5.1.1.
+All use of the College Network, of personal devices in College and of devices owned by the College (whether on or off the College site) must comply with the Acceptable Use of IT facilities which is outlined for students in the Computer Usage Policy and for staff in the Staff Handbook (sections E4, E8 & J2) and comply with Mobile Device Policy as applicable. - 5.1.2.
+Failure to comply with the relevant Acceptable Use agreement may result in disciplinary sanctions for students in accordance with the College Behaviour, Rewards and Sanctions Policy and for staff under the Staff Code of Conduct. - 5.2.
+Internet - 5.2.1.
+Student use of the Internet is limited to educational purposes, except for those specific conditions set out in the Guidelines for Computer Use. - 5.2.2.
+Use of file-sharing sites (with the exception of Google Drive and Microsoft 365), music or video download sites and non-educational video sites is not permitted at any time. - 5.2.3.
+At all times, Internet use must remain within the boundaries of commonly accepted respectability, and not be contrary to the ethos or interests of the College. - 5.2.4.
+Users must not use the Internet to access or send illegal or offensive content. - 5.2.5.
+Users must not attempt to bypass or disable the content filtering or activity monitoring systems which the College has in place. - 5.2.6.
+Use of the Internet is carried out with the understanding that the College may monitor activity, including the sites visited, files accessed and any information which is transmitted via the Internet.
 This information may be shared with others at the discretion of the College.

+5.3.
 Network Activity

-- Personal use of the computers is permitted, however people wishing to do school work must be given priority.
-Personal printing is not permitted without prior agreement from the College. - At all times, computer use must remain within the boundaries of commonly accepted respectability, and not be contrary to the ethos or interests of the College. - Users must not share their passwords with anyone else, nor must they log on as another person. - Users must not attempt to bypass or disable the security which the College has in place. - Users must not use the network to store illegal or offensive content.
-This includes any information which the school is not permitted to possess, for example, copies of music or videos which the College does not own. - Users must not deliberately cause damage of any nature to the computers, or do anything which they believe may be harmful in any way.
+- 5.3.1.
+Personal use of the computers is permitted, however people wishing to do schoolwork must be given priority.
+Personal printing is not permitted without prior agreement from the College. - 5.3.2.
+At all times, computer use must remain within the boundaries of commonly accepted respectability, and not be contrary to the ethos or interests of the College. - 5.3.3.
+Users must not share their passwords with anyone else, nor must they log on as another person. - 5.3.4.
+Users must not attempt to bypass or disable the security which the College has in place. - 5.3.5.
+Users must not use the network to store illegal or offensive content.
+This includes any information which the school is not permitted to possess, for example, copies of music or videos which the College does not own.